mintlu8/bevy_defer/README.md

 See the `access` module for more detail.

+Access functions are defined by the `AsyncAccess` trait, be sure to import this trait.

 You can add extension methods to these accessors via `Deref` if you own the underlying types.
 See the `extension` module for more detail.